Through The Fibro Fog

 🦃 Ingredients

-all the ingredients for turkey with sage cream sauce.
+individually labelled ingredients for turkey with sage cream sauce including onion, garlic and coconut milk.

 All the ingredients and their quantities are in the recipe card below, along with the full recipe instructions.